igorp/fortran/README.md

-small java projects
+Small programming projects
 ======

-A few small Java projects I've been working on...
+A few small projects I've been working on that don't warrant their own repositories.